butteredwaffles/canvas-daily-reminders-skill/README.md

 # CanvasReminderSkill

 For use with Amazon Alexa and Clemson students.
 Loads upcoming calendar events and reads out due dates for today and tomorrow.
 Designed to be used with routines so it can be automatically played upon starting the day.
+Currently designed for single-user.

 ## Requirements:
 - Python 3.9